Explore Diamond Cuts and the Engagement Rings to Make Them Shine!

 The Old Mine Cut

 Stassi Schroder sent women worldwide swooning with her newly acquired vintage engagement ring from Beau Clark.
-Read more about this stunning ring and Beau’s kooky proposal here!
+Read more about this stunning ring and Beau’s kooky proposal in our blog archive.

 Would you like to know more about other diamond cuts?
 Drop us a line in the comments below!